 Before replying to the officer who sent the letter, you should speak to a specialist.

-Even if the time-limit for opening an investigation has passed or an investigation has been concluded and may not be re-opened, HMRC may still raise discovery assessments for tax lost.
+Even if the time-limit for opening an investigation has passed or an investigation has been concluded and may not be re-opened, HMRC can make a discovery assessment for tax lost.
 These are issued by HMRC under Section 29(1) of the Taxes Management Act 1970.

 They may be raised if income has not been declared, tax has been under-assessed, or excessive relief has been awarded.
 They are often issued in relation to an offshore bank and building society accounts, as these are harder for HMRC to find.